tmm-demo-apps/bookstore-app/diary.md

     - Fixed several build failures due to a Go version mismatch between the `go.mod` file and the Docker image, eventually standardizing on Go 1.23.
     - Added missing package dependencies (`github.com/google/uuid`) to resolve build errors.
 - **Kubernetes Security**: Refactored the Kubernetes manifests and application code to use Kubernetes Secrets for managing database credentials, removing sensitive data from version control.
-- **User Management & Refactoring**: Implemented a complete user management system (registration, login, logout) with secure password hashing.
-As part of this, all Go handlers were refactored to use a centralized `Handlers` struct for cleaner code and better dependency management.
-- **User Management Fixes**: Corrected the login functionality and improved error messaging for a more robust and user-friendly authentication experience.
-- **Signup & Login Enhancements**: Implemented several improvements to the user authentication flow, including:
-    - Automatic login after successful registration.
-    - Server-side validation for email format and password strength.
-    - A "show/hide password" feature on the login and signup forms.

-### Current Focus: User Management Polish & Bug Fixes
-We are now addressing a list of bugs and UX improvements for the user management and cart systems.
-Key tasks include fixing the login handler, allowing anonymous cart access, streamlining the signup flow, and adding form validations.
+- **User Management Polish & Bug Fixes**: Addressed several bugs and UX issues in the authentication system.
+This included fixing the login/signup handlers, allowing anonymous cart access, streamlining the signup flow to log users in automatically, and adding form validations for password strength and email format.

 ### Next Steps
 - **Future Enhancements**: